Composite dental bonding is a relatively inexpensive way to make minor dental repairs.

-If Composite Bonding or Veneers is something you would like to consider and discuss further, we will be happy to book you a Consultation with our Cosmetic Dentist Dr Raja.
+If Composite Bonding or Veneers is something you would like to consider and discuss further, we will be happy to book you a consultation with one of our dentists.
 Within this consultation, you will receive a full examination and discuss which treatment is the best option to improve your smile and create a tailored treatment plan for you.

 The answer depends on your treatment expectations and whether you want to have a whiter shade prior to starting treatment.

 If you are unhappy with the shade of your teeth as they are before hand then you will likely want to have whitening as this can impact the end results.

 We offer two options for whitening, so if this is something you are considering.
 Speak to your dentist at the consultation and we will be able to help you further.

 In most cases, we advise composite bonding to last up to 5 years, potentially more depending on how well you look after your teeth.